daniel-hain/TidyScientometrix/README.md

 [Rakas, Marija, and Hain, Daniel S. (in press).
 "The state of innovation system research: What happens beneath the surface?."
 Research Policy](https://www.sciencedirect.com/science/article/pii/S0048733319301027)

+It will furthermore include convenient function to compile static or interactive bibliometric reports, as for examplle illustrated at [this example of analysing the research field related to "Sustainablity transistions"](https://raw.githack.com/daniel-hain/transitions_bibliometrics_2019/master/notebooks/91_descriptives.html)

 # Planned functionality
 In detail, the package will enable: